dwrobel/flatcam/README.md

 - finished adding Transform Tool in Geometry Editor - everything is working as intended
 - fixed a bug in Tool Transform that made the user to not be able to capture the click coordinates with SHIFT + LMB click combo
 - added the ability to choose an App QStyle out of the offered choices (different for each OS) to be applied at the next app start (Preferences -> General -> Gui Pref -> Style Combobox)
 - added support for FlatCAM usage with High DPI monitors (4k).
-It is applied on the next app startup after change in Preferences -> General -> Gui Pref -> HDPI Support Checkbox
+It is applied on the next app startup after change in Preferences -> General -> Gui Settings -> HDPI Support Checkbox
+- made the app not remember the window size if the app is maximized and remember in QSettings if it was maximized.
+This way we can restore the maximized state but restore the windows size unmaximized
+- added a button to clear de GUI preferences in Preferences -> General -> Gui Settings -> Clear GUI Settings
+- added key shortcuts for the shape transformations within Geometry Editor: X, Y keys for Flip(mirror), SHIFT+X, SHIFT+Y combo keys for Skew and ALT+X, ALT+Y combo keys for Offset
+- adjusted the plotcanvas.zomm_fit() function so the objects are better fit into view (with a border around)

 17.02.2019